-When a client’s unhappy—because your team screwed up—agencies often jump to offer free work or refunds.
-That’s not necessarily the right approach—your client may not want a refund.
+When a client’s unhappy—because your team made a big mistake—agencies often jump to offer free work or refunds.
+That’s a reasonable assumption, but it’s not necessarily the right strategy.
+Why?
+Because your client may not want a refund.

 I’m going to assume that the client’s right or at least mostly right—the approach is going to be somewhat different (i.e., fewer concessions) if the client is entirely in the wrong.

 If they’re really unhappy, here are some things they might want:

 - Give them a new contact at the agency.

 - Give them a refund, either full or pro-rated.

 - Offer them additional free “make good” work.

 - Re-do the work, ASAP.

 - Let them vent, with no further deliverables on your part.